yetanotherco/aligned_layer/examples/l2/README.md

 make batcher_start_ethereum_package
 ```

-The remaining steps are the same as for other networks, except you'll be using the `devnet` environment.
-Specifically, generate the `.env` files for `devnet` using:
+- Generate the env files for contracts

 ```shell
 make gen_env_contract_devnet
 make gen_env_l2_devnet
 ```

-By default and to make things simpler, the `.env` will be generated using a dev rich wallet.
-You can of course, creaste your own wallet by following the steps on `1.`.
-Since the L2 requires a keystore, you'll need to generate it via:
+- Generate a pre funded wallet (or create one as specified in the previous readme)

 ```shell
 # This will generate the keystore and fund it on aligned
 make gen_devnet_owner_wallet
 ```

-Finally, generate the program id with:
+- Generate the program ID of the program that is going to be proven:

 ```shell
 make generate_program_id
 ```

-Copy the address to the generated `.env` and deploy the contract:
+- Set the ID on ```contracts/.env```.
+This will be used to accept only proofs of the desired L2 program

+- Deploy the contract

 ```shell
 make deploy_contract
 ```

-Pass the output address in the `.env` and [run the l2](#run-the-l2).
+- Pass the output address in the `.env` and [run the l2](#run-the-l2).

 ## Running the L2